Lydia-Arocena/PROJECT2-Data-Pipeline/README.md

 6. Japan's life quality based on its Healthcare system is the highest in the world.

 ### 3. Data:

-The csv file about life quality in different cities worldwide was downloaded from https://www.kaggle.com/.
+A [dataset](https://www.kaggle.com/orhankaramancode/city-quality-of-life-dataset) about life quality in different cities worldwide.

-This csv has been enriched by the information given by Waki API (https://api.waqi.info/feed).
+This csv has been enriched by the information given by [Waki API](https://api.waqi.info/feed).
 This API informs about air quality by cities and its clasification.

 In order to develop this project, I have used the following files:
 - "1.Limpieza_enriquecimientoAPI": In this Jupyter Notebook file, I have cleaned my dataframe resulting from the csv file.
 In order to do so, I have deleted some unuseful columns, I have renamed others and I have also created a new column called "Average Score" which is the mean of all the other columns.